RESEARCH STARTER

 Introduction

 Rosacea is a chronic skin condition that affects the face (generally, to the greatest extent, near the center), the eyelids, and, sometimes, the neck, upper back, and chest.
-Symptoms mostly occur in sun-exposed areas and consist of redness, acne-like pimples and papules (but not comedones or blackheads), visible blood vessels (telangiectasias), and swelling of the skin.
+Symptoms mostly occur in sun-exposed areas and consist of redness, acne-like pimples and papules—but not comedones or blackheads—visible blood vessels (telangiectasias), and swelling of the skin.
 Dramatic facial flushing may occur after consuming alcohol, hot drinks, spicy foods, or exposure to excessive sunlight or extremes of hot or cold.
-In the eye, acne rosacea produces symptoms known as blepharitis.
-Over time, rosacea may cause the nose to become enlarged.

 Proposed Natural Treatments

-A substantial (246-participant) twelve-week double-blind study found that a cream containing 1 percent Chrysanthellum indicum significantly improved rosacea symptoms compared with placebo.
+A substantial 246-participant, twelve-week, double-blind study found that a cream containing 1 percent Chrysanthellum indicum significantly improved rosacea symptoms compared with placebo.
 In another placebo-controlled study, a combination of milk thistle and methylsulfonylmethane topically applied by forty-six persons for one month appeared to be effective for rosacea.
 Weaker evidence hints that cream containing niacinamide might be helpful.
 One preliminary study found some evidence that a cream made from green tea may provide benefits as well.
-A small study published in 2008 found a cream containing 0.5% aloe vera extract was more effective than a placebo in reducing redness and inflammation.
+A small study published in 2008 found a cream containing 0.5 percent aloe vera extract was more effective than a placebo in reducing redness and inflammation.
 Participants in a 2015 study saw improvement with kanuka honey.
 While oatmeal has not specifically been studied for rosacea, it is a well-documented natural remedy for skin conditions.
+A 2025 systematic review of topical herbal medicines for rosacea found that herbal formulations were associated with greater improvement in clinical severity scores and lesion counts compared with control treatments.
+Across the included studies, topical herbal therapies demonstrated a favorable safety profile, with no significant increase in adverse effects.
+However, the authors emphasized that variability in formulations and study quality limits firm conclusions, and further high-quality randomized controlled trials are needed.

 Some alternative medicine practitioners believe that rosacea is caused by poor digestion and recommend the use of betaine hydrochloride or apple cider vinegar to increase stomach acid.
 They may also recommend digestive enzymes.
 However, no meaningful scientific evidence indicates that using these treatments will reduce symptoms of rosacea.

 Other natural treatments that are sometimes recommended for rosacea, but that also lack scientific support, include aloe, aromatherapy, burdock, chamomile, Chinese herbal medicine, food allergen avoidance, red clover, rose hips, selenium, vitamin B complex, vitamin C, vitamin D, vitamin E, yellow dock, and zinc.
 Lavender, aloe vera, coconut oil, feverfew, oatmeal, raw honey, turmeric, and tea tree oil are also natural remedies recommended in the treatment of rosacea.
-Some herbs and supplements should be used only with caution because they could interact adversely with drugs used to treat rosacea.
+Some herbs and supplements should be used only with caution because they could interact adversely with drugs used to treat rosacea, and could cause skin irritation.
 Lifestyle changes can also be effective in treating rosacea, and patients are encouraged to reduce stress and eat an anti-inflammatory diet.

 Bibliography